yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ### Npgsql

 [Npgsql](https://www.npgsql.org/) is an open source ADO.NET Data Provider for PostgreSQL that enables C# applications to connect and interact with PostgreSQL databases.
+Npgsql is based on [`libpq`](#libpq) and supports the [SCRAM-SHA-256 authentication protocol](https://www.postgresql.org/docs/current/sasl-authentication.html#SASL-SCRAM-SHA-256) that was added in [PostgreSQL 10](https://www.postgresql.org/docs/release/10.0/).

 For details on installing and using Npgsql, see [Npgsql documentation](https://www.npgsql.org/doc/).